akkadotnet/akka.net/docs/articles/utilities/serilog.md

 There are few properties that one can use in their `OutputTemplate` for logger configuration:

-- `ActorPath`
-  - Contains actor's path
+* `ActorPath` - contains the current actor's path.
-- `LogSource`
-  - Should contain `ActorPath`, however it can also have other values such as:
+* `LogSource` - also contains `ActorPath`, however it can also have other values such as:
     - `<TypeName> (<ActorSystemName>)`
     - `<string> (<ActorSystemName>)`
-- `Thread`
-  - Contains thread id on which given log action was executed.
+* `Thread` - thread id on which given log action was executed.

 ### Example OutputTemplate